Skip to main content

 Adding Project Step

-To add a Lifecycle Policy Evaluation build step to the project:
+Use the following steps to add a Lifecycle Policy Evaluation build step to a project:

-3. Stage: Select Develop, Source, Build, Stage Release, Release, or Operate.
+• Stage: Select Develop, Source, Build, Stage Release, Release, or Operate.
 This controls the stage the policy evaluation is run against on the IQ Server.
-Only the stages enabled by your IQ Server license appear in the list.
+Only the stages you are licensed to appear in the list.

 Note